ChrisMartin30/l3t06/README.md

 ## Exiting the program
 If the user wants to exit the program the user should select option 0 from the start menu.
 It is important to do this, as it will commit changes to the database and close it in a suitable manner.
-If this is not done, changes may not be saved and there may be the issues mentioned earlier when opening the program subsequently.
+If this is not done, changes may not be saved and there may be the issues mentioned [earlier](#always_exit) when opening the program subsequently.

+## Credits
+This task was done thanks to the guidance provided by HyperionDev.